moorepants/anaconda-dee-config/README.md

 `tudelft-conda-<version>-Windows-x86_64.exe`, in the directory.
 This installer can be executed on any computer to install the DEE.

-# Installing
+# Development installation

-Once you have built the installer `exe`, `sh`, `pkg`, you can use it to install the TU Delft Anaconda on other computers.
+Once you have built the installer `exe`, `sh`, `pkg`, you can use it to install the TU Delft conda on other computers.

 ## Step 1: Download the installer